Skip to content

 • Earth’s Temperature is “Dangerously High”

-• Blog Post Climate change climate change impacts extreme energy Oil
+• Climate impacts extreme energy Oil

 The Earth’s temperature could be reaching its highest level in a million years, according to Nasa scientists.
 Comparison of current temperature with historical estimates showed the current temperature was now within 1C of the maximum temperature of the past million years.
 The scientists said that in the 30 years to the end of 2005, temperatures increased at the rate of 0.2 degrees per decade, a rate they described as “remarkably rapid”.